Support

 HB 433 SB 589 Business Regulation - Collection Agencies - Licensure Exemption for Property Managers Del.
 Lily Qi (15-D)

 Exempting property managers who collect payment for rent, utilities, or fees from a residential tenant on behalf of a property owner, under certain circumstances, from the requirement to hold a license to do business as a collection agency from the State Collection Agency Licensing Board.
-Economic Matters Support
+Economic Matters Housing & Development - Support

 In the House - Hearing 2/11 at 2:30 p.m.
 (2/6)